mccanne/sharkfest/README.md

 ```
 It's type _type_, of course!

-Given first-class types, Henri had this brilliant idea:
+Given first-class types, Henri had a brilliant idea:
 ```
 count() by typeof(this)
 ```
+* _this_ refers to the current record in a declarative fashion
-* This gives you a count of each _data shape_ in the input.
+* Herem we count each unique _data shape_ in the input
 * Super powerful tool for data introspection

 Let's try this out on some Zeek logs: